 Interestingly, the glue gel isn’t just great for glass – it bonds to wood, metal, ceramic, rubber, and plastic, too.
 That covers most surfaces and objects out there, so you can use the glue on more than just glass whenever you feel the need to do so.
 Unfortunately, the glue isn’t exactly food-safe, so don’t use it on any glass dinnerware or china that you may plan on using in the future.

 This glass glue product doesn’t come in a bottle – rather, it comes in more of a past-type container design, with a needle for more precise application of the adhesive.
 The adhesive can be opened again after use, and there isn’t an issue with gagging when used.
-It works on various materials, including cement, glass, and metal, among others.
+It works on various materials, including wood, glass, and metal, among others.
 Possible applications for the adhesive are in the fields of electronics, toys, and more.

 The adhesive isn’t just tough, either.
 It’s elastic, too.
 The material can stretch up to 900% of its original length and it won’t break.
 This makes it great for sealing up areas that see a lot of tension and action, which normally would break apart other adhesives over time.
 Like the other super glue, it isn’t ideal for dinnerware, but for other glass applications, you can bet on its effectiveness.